Everything You Should Know about Spam Complaints

 Most importantly, the GlockApps feedback loop monitoring tool makes it incredibly easy to process opt-out for complaints by allowing you to download a list of their email addresses.
 It’s essentially the magic functionality for managing your complaints.

-The bounce and feedback loop monitoring tool is not available for free and pay-as-you-go plans at GlockApps.
-You must have a subscription plan to have access to the tool.
+The bounce and feedback loop monitoring tool is available in the Business, Marketing and custom plans at GlockApps.

 The Bottom Line